thatfoogabriel/multithreading-and-cpu-scheduling/README.md

 - **First Come First Serve (FCFS):**
 Current task to execute is chosen as the task that arrived earliest of those that are ready
-    - -Each time unit, the current task is executed, its start time is marked if executed for the first time, remaining time is decremented, and completion time is marked if its burst is completed
+    - - Each time unit, the current task is executed, its start time is marked if executed for the first time, remaining time is decremented, and completion time is marked if its burst is completed
-    - -If any tasks have arrived and have burst time remaining, their waiting time is incremented
+    - - If any tasks have arrived and have burst time remaining, their waiting time is incremented
-    - -Progress is printed at each time unit
+    - - Progress is printed at each time unit

 - **Shortest Job First (SJF):**
-    - -Current task to execute is the shortest burst time task of those that have arrived
+    - - Current task to execute is the shortest burst time task of those that have arrived
-    - -Each time unit, the current task is executed, its start time is marked if executed for the first time, remaining time is decremented, and completion time is marked if its burst is completed
+    - - Each time unit, the current task is executed, its start time is marked if executed for the first time, remaining time is decremented, and completion time is marked if its burst is completed
-    - -If any tasks have arrived and have burst time remaining, their waiting time is incremented
+    - - If any tasks have arrived and have burst time remaining, their waiting time is incremented
-    - -Progress is printed at each time unit
+    - - Progress is printed at each time unit

 - **Preemptive Priority:**
-    - -Current task to execute is chosen as the highest priority task of those that have arrived
+    - - Current task to execute is chosen as the highest priority task of those that have arrived
-    - -Each time unit, the current task is executed, its start time is marked if executed for the first time, remaining time is decremented, and completion time is marked if its burst is completed
+    - - Each time unit, the current task is executed, its start time is marked if executed for the first time, remaining time is decremented, and completion time is marked if its burst is completed
-    - -If a new task arrives with a higher priority than the current task, it is preempted by the new task and put in a waiting state
+    - - If a new task arrives with a higher priority than the current task, it is preempted by the new task and put in a waiting state
-    - -If any tasks have arrived and have burst time remaining, their waiting time is incremented
+    - - If any tasks have arrived and have burst time remaining, their waiting time is incremented
-    - -Progress is printed at each time unit
+    - - Progress is printed at each time unit

 - **Round Robin:**
-    - -Current task to execute is chosen as the task that arrived earliest of those that are ready
+    - - Current task to execute is chosen as the task that arrived earliest of those that are ready
-    - -Each time unit, the current task is executed, its start time is marked if executed for the first time, remaining time is decremented, and completion time is marked if its burst is completed
+    - - Each time unit, the current task is executed, its start time is marked if executed for the first time, remaining time is decremented, and completion time is marked if its burst is completed
-    - -Current task is executed for as long as the given time quantum or until it’s completed
+    - - Current task is executed for as long as the given time quantum or until it’s completed
-    - -If a task needs more time to complete after the end of the time quantum, it is pushed to the back of the ready queue
+    - - If a task needs more time to complete after the end of the time quantum, it is pushed to the back of the ready queue
-    - -If any tasks have arrived and have burst time remaining, their waiting time is incremented
+    - - If any tasks have arrived and have burst time remaining, their waiting time is incremented
-    - -Progress is printed at each time unit
+    - - Progress is printed at each time unit

 **Conclusion:**
 - In this project, I successfully implemented multithreaded programming and simulating